 - Complete warehouse management

-- Direct control of machines and the conveyor system via I/O contacts
+- Direct control of machines and conveyor technology via I/O contacts

 - Printout of delivery bills and invoices